johnbintz/jasmine-headless-webkit/README.md

 This gem works with projects that have used the [Jasmine gem](https://github.com/pivotal/jasmine-gem) to create a `jasmine.yml` file that defines what to test.
 The runner loads that `jasmine.yml` file and executes the tests in a Qt WebKit widget, displaying the results to the console and setting the exit code to one of the following:

 * 0 for success
 * 1 for spec run failure
 * 2 for spec run success, but `console.log` was called during the run

 `console.log` works, too, so you can run your specs side-by-side in a browser if you're so inclined.
+It serializes whatever you're passing in as as JSON string, so objects that are cyclical in nature will not serialize.

 ## Installation